GaloisInc/BESSPIN-GFE/README.md

 ```

 Note that some early mismatches are expected as the simulation model is updated with the correct PC and initial status registers.

+## PCI Express ##

+### Hardware Setup ###

+To utilize the PCIe root port, the following hardware setup is required:

+- Install the FMC card (HiTech Global HTG-FMC-PCIE) into J22 on the
+  VCU118.
+This is the FMC connector on the left, when viewing the
+  VCU118 with the PCIe edge connector pointing downward.
+- Install a jumper between JP3 and JP4 on the PCIe FMC card.
+- Set switch S2 to the position labeled FMC (away from the FMC
+  connector).
+- Connect the USB controller card into J1 on HTG-FMC-PCIE (the edge
+  connector on the FMC card).
+- Alternatively, a PCIe expansion chassis may be connected to the FMC
+  card by way of expansion cards and cable.

+### Reset ###

+Every time a bitfile is loaded, prior to loading the bitfile, the PCIe
+bus must be reset by pressing S1 on HTG-FMC-PCIE (the RESET PCIE
+button on the FMC card).